Entropies, volumes, and Einstein metrics: Introduction

 Two specific cases of lower bounds for the entropy which we discuss in Section~\ref{s:Einstein} are the following.
 First, from Section~\ref{s:chain}, the spherical volume and the simplicial volume give lower bounds for the entropy.
 In the case of the simplicial volume this leads to

 which improves on our result in~\cite{GHT}.
 Second, using the lower bound for the entropy arising from the existence of maps to locally symmetric spaces of rank one proved by Besson--Courtois--Gallot~\cite{BCG}, we deduce the results of Sambusetti~\cite{S}.
-Thus, the obstruction to the existence of Einstein metrics formulated in our main theorem subsumes all the known obstructions which are homotopy invariant.
+Thus, our obstruction to the existence of Einstein metrics subsumes all the known obstructions which are homotopy invariant.
 See~\cite{K,monopoles} for obstructions which are not homotopy invariant.

-It is remarkable that until now the obstructions to Einstein metrics arising from the simplicial volume and those arising from~\cite{BCG} have been treated as separate, unrelated obstructions, cf.~\cite{BCG,S}, although entropy appears already in Gromov's paper~\cite{gromov} as an interpolation between simplicial volume and minimal volume.
-With hindsight we note that it was long after Gromov's paper that Babenko~\cite{B1,B2,B3} proved that the entropy is a topological invariant sharing properties with the signature in particular, see Remark~\ref{r:B}.
-With this in mind, and with the prominent role entropy plays in the work of Besson--Courtois--Gallot~\cite{BCG0,BCG}, the result we prove here is completely natural.

-Concerning the topological invariance of entropies and volumes, recall that Bessi\`eres~\cite{Be} has given examples of high-dimensional manifolds which are homeomorphic, but have different minimal volumes, both of them positive.
-In Section~\ref{s:exotic} we exhibit another way in which the minimal volume fails to be invariant under homeomorphisms: there are pairs of homeomorphic four-manifolds for which the minimal volume is zero for one, and is positive for the other.
-As the vanishing of the minimal volume implies the vanishing of all real characteristic numbers, such examples cannot be simply connected.
-In fact, our examples are parallelizable and exhibit for the first time the existence of exotic smooth structures on parallelizable closed four-manifolds.